The Cyclades · Naxos

 From Chora port

-The three Small Cyclades a fast ferry south of Naxos — pale-sand beaches, one taverna village, no roads to speak of.
-Naxos has Blue Star and Express Skopelitis connections; go out on the morning boat, eat in the Koufonisia chora, late ferry back.
+The three Small Cyclades a fast ferry south of Naxos: pale-sand beaches, one taverna village, no roads to speak of.
+Naxos has Blue Star and Express Skopelitis connections, so go out on the morning boat, eat in the Koufonisia chora, and take the late ferry back.

 Full-day